 Attend the next welcome call

-Learn more about Greenpeace and find your place in the movement.
+Learn more about Greenpeace and find your place in the movement for action on climate.

-Join Greenwire to connect, get organised and take action online or in your area
+Join Greenwire to connect, get organised and take action online or locally.

 Pulling the levers of power happens in many different ways.
 Protesting outside Barclays’ head office to stop them funding oil pipelines gets lots of attention, but we also need to talk directly to the people in power.